Published on in Children's View

 Space to talk

-PACT physician Jennifer Hwang, MD, was Danielle’s anchor during those anxious months of waiting.
+The Center for Palliative Care physician Jennifer Hwang, MD, was Danielle’s anchor during those anxious months of waiting.
 “She has a demeanor that invites you to talk about your thoughts and feelings,” Danielle says.
 Hwang helped Danielle and her husband, Joe, decide what to tell their older daughter, Sophia, keeping her informed but not scaring her.

 “Having an ill child puts enormous stress on families,” says Hwang.
 “Our team provides support defined how the family defines it.
 For Danielle, I’d ask, ‘How are you?’ since the doctors and nurses were focused on Tyler.
 I tried to make space for her to talk about the hard things.”